MikaelLundqvist/SCB-Engineers-Jonkoping/Engineer.md

 ![](Engineer_files/figure-markdown_github/unnamed-chunk-25-1.png)

-This animation shows how the salary development progresses for a longer period of time according to the prerequicites stated above.
+This animation shows how salary development progresses for a longer period of time according to the prerequisites stated above.

 ``` r
 ##A <- seq(30000, 60000, by = 750)